Trump Prediction Markets: Who Will Be First to Leave Trump’s Cabinet in 2026?

 Photo By - Imagn Images.

-As we approach the one-year anniversary of the start of President Trump’s second term, we can expect to see some of the cast of season 2 of ‘The President’s Apprentice’ to start falling by the wayside.
+Now that we are over a full year into President Trump’s second term, we can expect to see some of the cast of season 2 of ‘The President’s Apprentice’ to start falling by the wayside.

-In Washington, job security is usually measured in decades, but in this administration, it’s could be measured in tweets.
+In Washington, job security is usually measured in decades, but in this administration, it could be measured in tweets.
+Prediction sites like Kalshi are offering a variety of prediction markets around the Trump government, so let's start with who could be on the way out and when they're expected to go.

 Key Takeaways

-• The market for timing is remarkably aggressive, with an overwhelming 88% probability that at least one Cabinet-rank official departs before 2027.
+• The market for timing is remarkably aggressive, with a 77% probability that at least one Cabinet-rank official departs before 2027.

 This intense interest and public debate are the primary reasons we've created a theoretical betting market to explore the potential outcomes.